-20. SEGMENT INFORMATION
+19. SEGMENT INFORMATION

 The Company's reportable segments offer different products and services and are managed separately as different levels and types of expertise are required to effectively manage the segments' transactions.
 Each segment is reviewed to determine the allocation of resources and to assess its performance.
-The Company's principal operating activities are included in its Financial Advisory and Asset Management business segments as described in Note 1 of Notes to Consolidated Financial Statements.
+The Company's principal operating activities are included in its Financial Advisory and Asset Management business segments as described in Note 1.
 In addition, as described in Note 1 above, the Company records selected other activities in its Corporate segment.